Shmair/word-table-app/README.md

 ├── src
 │   ├── App.js                # Main entry point of the application
 │   ├── components
-│   │   ├── BlueTable.js      # Component for rendering the blue table
+│   │   ├── GreenTable.js      # Component for rendering the green table
 │   │   ├── RedTable.js       # Component for rendering the red table
 │   │   └── FileUpload.js     # Component for handling file uploads
 │   └── utils